Cancer can start any place in the body. Melanoma is a kind of skin cancer that starts when skin cells called melanocytes grow out of control.

-Radiation (pronounced RAY-dee-A-shun) uses high-energy rays (like x-rays) to kill cancer cells.
+Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 Radiation is not usually used to treat the main spot on the skin.
 But it may be used after surgery to help keep the melanoma from coming back.

 If your doctor suggests radiation treatment, talk about what side effects might happen.
 Side effects depend on the part of the body that’s treated.
 The most common side effects of radiation are:

 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your cancer care team about what you can expect.

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
 If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.

 If you would like to learn more about clinical trials that might be right for you, start by asking your doctor if your clinic or hospital conducts clinical trials.
 See Clinical Trials to learn more.

 When you have cancer you might hear about other ways to treat the cancer or treat your symptoms.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.
 You may wonder about these treatments.

 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.